 That is why we’ve compiled a list of tips to help you set New Year’s money resolutions that you’ll actually stick to.

 Make sure you set goals that are specific and realistic, start small and take baby steps, and set goals about things that are within your control.
 Furthermore, tackle one thing at a time, track your progress, revisit and revise if necessary, and ask for support.

 Finally, make sure to reward yourself for your successes, go easy on yourself when you fail, and be patient.

 Making significant changes takes a lot of time and effort, and you will stumble along the way.
-Remember that you’re not just meeting a goal, you’re changing a behavior and forging a completely new path through the forest.
+Remember that you’re not just meeting a goal, you’re changing behavior and forging an entirely new path through the forest.